 C: Hmm.
 I guess piggybacking is kind of the nature of the medium.
 But anyway, to return to our games—the best way I can think of to describe my campaign is as the fantasy equivalent of a space opera?
 I don’t think I’m doing anything particularly new by having a close-knit group of people against a backdrop of war, but the heart wants what it wants.
 The story and stakes have developed with time as well.
-I didn’t anticipate it being high drama, or high fantasy really, but that’s where we’re ended up.
+I didn’t anticipate it being high drama, or high fantasy really, but that’s where we’ve ended up.
 Lots of battles, politicking, adventuring, that sort of thing.

 A: There is a lot of drama, some of it created by the PCs—Farrar tries to match-make everyone, for instance—but most of it is the setting and your characters.
 Also, the planes split open and lots of demons arrived.

 C: There’s definitely a lot of tropes in the mix, I’ll be the first to admit.
-My game isn’t particularly unique—I’m not breaking any moulds by having religious conflicts or family dramas played out with kingdoms in the balance—and it certainly has a fair recognisable D&D touchstones.
-But I like the story I’ve created; I’m trying to present something immersive but distinctive, something which challenges and augments the norms I’m familiar with, and something which offers a lot of depths and substance for players.
-And I try to work in backstories into a grand framework in a pretty immediate and accessible way.
+My game isn’t particularly unique—I’m not breaking any moulds by having religious conflicts or family dramas played out with kingdoms in the balance—and it certainly has a fair few recognisable D&D touchstones.
+But I like the story I’ve created; I’m trying to present something immersive but distinctive, something which challenges and augments the norms I’m familiar with, and something which offers a lot of depth and substance for players.
+And I try to work backstories into a grand framework in a pretty immediate and accessible way.

 A: We’re both creative writers; I think we’re taught to be wary of tropes, but also to recognise that they’re tropes for a reason.
 There’s nothing worse than a storyteller who wants to be radical and different all the time just for the sake of it.

 C: Right.
-I should also mention that there are some distinctive things about my campaign, and our world in general, the most obvious of which is that the mechanics we use are heavily homebrewed.
+I should also mention that there are some distinctive things about my campaign, and our game in general, the most obvious of which is that the mechanics we use are heavily homebrewed.
 When we talk about ‘vanilla Pathfinder’, we mean the original game, and we’ve moved away from that in lots of respects.
 So beyond a ground-up setting, the rules have been heavily tinkered with.

 A: It’s still recognisable as being Pathfinder, but there are a lot of homebrew quirks.